Hypergraph polynomials and the Bernardi process: Jaeger trees

 \begin{proof} Note that $\mathbf f$ does not depend on the ribbon structure.
-By Lemma \ref{l:emerald_tree_is_also_violet}, the trees we are considering are exactly the $E$-cut Jaeger tree representatives of $\mathbf f$ with respect to the reversed ribbon structure.
+By Lemma \ref{l:emerald_tree_is_also_violet}, the trees we are considering are exactly the $V$-cut Jaeger tree representatives of $\mathbf f$ with respect to the reversed ribbon structure.
 According to Theorem \ref{t:hypertrees_unique_repr_by_J_trees}, there is a unique such tree.
 The second claim follows by interchanging the roles of colors. \end{proof}

 In Proposition \ref{prop:bernardi->jaeger} we saw that each Bernardi process of Section \ref{sec:Bernardi-process} provides a function from the set of hypertrees (on an arbitrarily fixed color class of $\bip\HH$) to the appropriate set of Jaeger trees.
 The map is an injection because the same tree cannot represent different hypertrees.
 By Theorem \ref{t:hypertrees_unique_repr_by_J_trees} or Corollary \ref{cor:V_hyper_by_emerald_J_repr}, the map must also be a surjection.
-Hence we obtain the following two conclusions.
+Hence we arrive at the following two conclusions.

-\begin{thm} For any connected bipartite graph with a fixed ribbon structure, base node, and base edge, the outcomes of the (ht:$E$, cut:$V$) Bernardi process, as well as the outcomes of the (ht:$V$, cut:$V$) Bernardi process, are exactly the $V$-cut Jaeger trees.
+\begin{thm} For any connected bipartite graph (of color classes $E$ and $V$) with a fixed ribbon structure, base node, and base edge, the outcomes of the (ht:$E$, cut:$V$) Bernardi process, as well as the outcomes of the (ht:$V$, cut:$V$) Bernardi process, are exactly the $V$-cut Jaeger trees.

-In the same way, the outcomes of the (ht:$E$, cut:$E$) Bernardi process, as well as the outcomes of the (ht:$V$, cut:$E$) Bernardi process, are exactly the $E$-cut Jaeger trees. \end{thm}
+In the same way, the outcomes of the (ht:$E$, cut:$E$) Bernardi process, as well as the (ht:$V$, cut:$E$) Bernardi process, are exactly the $E$-cut Jaeger trees. \end{thm}

 \begin{coroll} For any connected bipartite graph with color classes $E$, $V$ and a fixed ribbon structure, base node, and base edge, the (say) $V$-cut Jaeger trees give a bijection between the sets of hypertrees $B_{E}$ and $B_{V}$, namely for each hypertree on $E$, there is exactly one $V$-cut Jaeger tree that realizes it and the same holds for each hypertree on $V$. \end{coroll}